ajithgh/Predicting-Loan-Defaulters/README.md

 Then we used ```dummyVars``` for Dummification of all categorical columns; cleaned column names and Balanced Train/Test datasets using ROSE Sampling method.

-We the build 4 Models:
+We then built 4 Models:
 + ```RF``` (Accuracy: 90%+)
 + ```gbm``` (Accuracy: 70%)
 + ```Naive Bayes```